Gender Pay Gap

 Hourly pay and bonus gaps

-Both the pay and bonus gaps have decreased marginally during the financial year as shown in the table below.
+Both the pay and bonus gaps have decreased during the financial year as shown in the table above.

-There has been an increase in women in all parts of the Group and promotions as a percentage of the overall population have been marginally higher for women than for men.
-However, we note that given our relatively small headcount, small year-on-year changes in headcount at senior levels can have a significant impact on our gender pay gap.
+There has been an increase in the share of women across the Group, however, we note that given our relatively small headcount, small year-on-year changes in headcount particularly at senior levels can have a significant impact on our gender pay gap.

-We also note that the vast majority of high-paying awards are highly deferred in the form of DSA, PLC Equity Awards and DVB.
+We also note that the vast majority of high-paying awards are highly deferred in the form of Deferred Share Awards (DSA), PLC Equity Awards and Deal Vintage Bonus (DVB).
 Therefore, our year-on-year gender pay gap comparison can change significantly as a function of long-term incentives granted several years ago and only being paid out now.
 As a result, whilst the underlying make-up of the firm continues to evolve towards greater balance, this is not necessarily reflected in the gender pay gap.

 ICG's commitment to addressing our gender pay gap